fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/api_tutorial.md

 }
 ```

-For more details, please continue to the full API documentation [here](/docs/endpoints)
+For more details on USAspending API requests, please continue to the full API documentation [here](/docs/endpoints)